thxmasdev/ignition-bot-discordjsv14/README.md

 # 📜 How It Works
 ### Slash Commands
-/suggest create [suggestion]: Creates a new suggestion in the specified channel.
+- `/suggest create <suggestion>`: Creates a new suggestion in the specified channel.

-Edit Embed
-/suggest accept [message_id]: Marks a suggestion as accepted and updates the message.
+- `/suggest accept <message_id>`: Marks a suggestion as accepted and updates the message.
-/suggest deny [message_id]: Marks a suggestion as denied and updates the message.
+- `/suggest deny <message_id>`: Marks a suggestion as denied and updates the message.

 ### Reactions and Updates

-When a suggestion is created, it can be reacted to with 👍 and 👎.
+- **When a suggestion is created**:
+  - It can be reacted to with 👍 and 👎.

-When a suggestion is accepted:
+- **When a suggestion is accepted**:
   - The embed title is updated to "Sugerencia Aceptada".
   - The message reactions are cleared.
   - A ❤️ reaction is added to indicate acceptance.

-When a suggestion is denied:
+- **When a suggestion is denied**:
   - The embed title is updated to "Sugerencia Denegada".
   - All reactions are cleared.

 ### Cooldown System
 Users can only submit a suggestion every 30 minutes.
 If a user tries to submit more frequently, they will be informed of the remaining time to wait.